victor-rays/Profile/README.md

 IT, Linux & Open-Source Enthusiast

-- 🔭 I’m currently working on various small projects as I'm progressing through my learning
+I'm currently studying Development of e-Services while working full-time as Customer Support.
-- 🌱 I’m currently studying Development of e-Services while working full-time as Customer Support
+Currently working on various small projects as I'm progressing through my learning.

 ### Specialized in